matwilso/matwilso.github.io/_posts/learned-sims.md

 One particularly interesting and emerging class of such artifacts is learned models themselves.
 Fine-tuned ImageNet weights are a primitive example of this, where users can solve solve a limited scope of transfer tasks on a smaller computational and data budget.
 With more powerful and general unsupervised models like GPT-3, DALL-E, and CLIP, the scope of impact is going to be massive.

 Learned simulators are a promising prospect here.
+If we can build a reusable tool by training models on real data, and then we use it for training and evaluating on a wide variety of robotics tasks, this could greatly accelerate progress in the field.

 <!--
 - pre-train and fine-tune on imagenet